Manual Bending Mastery

 The heart of the tool is the former (sometimes called a shoe or die) and the guide.
 The former sets the bend radius.
 The guide holds the tube in the right position as it wraps around.
 When both parts match the tube size properly, the tube stays supported and keeps its round shape.

 Kink prevention comes from support and alignment.
 A kink usually happens when the tube wall collapses on the inside of the bend, or when the tube twists and doesn’t track the former cleanly.
-A well-designed manual bender reduces this by keeping the tube seated and supported as the bend forms.
+A well-designed bender reduces this by keeping the tube seated and supported as the bend forms.

 Choosing the Right Manual Bender

-Choosing the right manual pipe bender comes down to three job questions.
-What tube sizes do you bend most?
-How much space do you have where you bend?
-And how often are you bending each week?
+Choosing the right manual pipe bender comes down to three job questions: what tube sizes do you bend most, how much space do you have where you bend, and how often are you bending each week?

 If you mostly do residential split installs and service, you’ll usually want a lever-type bender that covers your common copper sizes and gives quick, clean bends.
 If you’re often in tight ceilings and plant rooms, a ratchet tool can be the difference between a neat bend and a forced kink.
 If you only need occasional small bends and want a light backup, spring benders can fill that gap.